randyh62/ROCm/docs/compatibility/compatibility-framework/pytorch-compatiblity.rst

   - Implements ncclCommAbort() and ncclCommGetAsyncError() to match the NCCL 2.4.x API

-ROCm 2.7.2
+ROCm 2.7
 --------------------------------------------------------------------------------

-This release is a hotfix for ROCm release 2.7.

-Issues fixed in ROCm 2.7.2
-A defect in upgrades from older ROCm releases has been fixed. rocprofiler --hiptrace and --hsatrace fails to load roctracer library In ROCm 2.7.2, rocprofiler --hiptrace and --hsatrace fails to load roctracer library defect has been fixed.
-To generate traces, please provide directory path also using the parameter: -d <$directoryPath> for example:

-/opt/rocm/bin/rocprof  --hsa-trace -d $PWD/traces /opt/rocm/hip/samples/0_Intro/bit_extract/bit_extract
-All traces and results will be saved under $PWD/traces path

-Upgrading from ROCm 2.7 to 2.7.2
-To upgrade, please remove 2.7 completely as specified for ubuntu or for centos/rhel, and install 2.7.2 as per instructions install instructions

-Other notes
-To use rocprofiler features, the following steps need to be completed before using rocprofiler:

-Step-1: Install roctracer
-Ubuntu 16.04 or Ubuntu 18.04:
-sudo apt install roctracer-dev
-CentOS/RHEL 7.6:
-sudo yum install roctracer-dev
-Step-2: Add /opt/rocm/roctracer/lib to LD_LIBRARY_PATH
-New features and enhancements in ROCm 2.7
-[rocFFT] Real FFT Functional
-Improved real/complex 1D even-length transforms of unit stride.
-Performance improvements of up to 4.5x are observed.
-Large problem sizes should see approximately 2x.

-rocRand Enhancements and Optimizations
+- rocRand:

-Added support for new datatypes: uchar, ushort, half.
+  - Add support for new datatypes: uchar, ushort, half.

-Improved performance on "Vega 7nm" chips, such as on the Radeon Instinct MI50 mtgp32 uniform double performance changes due generation algorithm standardization.
-Better quality random numbers now generated with 30% decrease in performance
+  - Improved performance on "Vega 7nm" chips, such as on the Radeon Instinct MI50.

+  - mtgp32 uniform double performance changes due generation algorithm standardization.
+Better quality random numbers now generated with 30% decrease in performance.

-Up to 5% performance improvements for other algorithms RAS
+  - Up to 5% performance improvements for other algorithms.
-Added support for RAS on Radeon Instinct MI50, including:

-Memory error detection
-Memory error detection counter
-ROCm-SMI enhancements
-Added ROCm-SMI CLI and LIB support for FW version, compute running processes, utilization rates, utilization counter, link error counter, and unique ID.

-ROCm 2.6.0
+ROCm 2.6
 --------------------------------------------------------------------------------

 - Thrust: The first official release of rocThrust and hipCUB. rocThrust is a